wxsd-sales/wx1-instant-connect-lab/07-connectflow-02.md

 # Welcome message

 WhatsApp is a rich channel supporting not only text but also images, videos and document sharing.
-Configure this new **WhatsApp** node to send a short Welcome message to the customer along with an image:
+Configure (double click) this new **WhatsApp** node to send a short Welcome message to the customer along with an image:

    - Destination Type = `WA ID`
    - Message Type = `MEDIA`